jimrothstein/docs/tech_notes/310_R_notes.md

 Holiday Reading !??

-Many years ago, one of my freshman college roommates arrived speaking high praises for LISP.
+Many years ago, one of my freshman college roommates walked in the door speaking high praises for LISP.
 For some of us, it takes a longer to catch on.
-I read through the “EVAL” chapter (Chapter 3) of Common LISP ( https://www.cs.cmu.edu/~dst/LispBook/) (Tourteszky, Introduction to Common LISP - 1990).
+Over the weekend, I read through the “EVAL” chapter (Chapter 3) of Common LISP ( https://www.cs.cmu.edu/~dst/LispBook/) (Tourteszky, Introduction to Common LISP - 1990).

 “So that’s what R is trying to do!”

 Seems that LISP is cleaner way to introduce the many list-like structures of R and how they built, passed, evaluated or otherwise manipulated.

-Then … this book will make more sense (before finally returning to Advanced R): Metaprogramming in R (https://www.amazon.com/exec/obidos/ASIN/1484228804/acmorg-20) by Thomas Mailund (also: https://mailund.github.io/r-programmer-blog/2018/09/20/scoping-rules-and-nse/)
+Then I read a chapter of this book and it too greatly helped with R.
+More light bulbs went on.

+Metaprogramming in R
+(https://www.amazon.com/exec/obidos/ASIN/1484228804/acmorg-20) by Thomas
+Mailund (also:

+More from Thomas Mailund:
+https://mailund.github.io/r-programmer-blog/2018/09/20/scoping-rules-and-nse/)